Italy beat Northern Ireland 2-0 to close in on World Cup spot

 Kean effectively ended the contest in the 80th minute, latching onto a Tonali pass and ghosting past his marker before dispatching a low strike into the net.

+"I felt the whole country was on my shoulders," Kean told Sky Sports about his goal.
+"There is one more game to go, we need one more step, but we are feeling positive and need to keep going."

-The four-time world champions will on Tuesday face the winner of the clash between Wales and Bosnia and Herzegovina for a place at the tournament in the U.S., Canada and Mexico in June-July.
+The four-time world champions will on Tuesday face Bosnia and Herzegovina for a place at the tournament in the U.S., Canada and Mexico in June-July.

-Pressure was high on Gennaro Gattuso’s side following Italy’s omission from the last two World Cups.
+Pressure was high on Gennaro Gattuso’s side following Italy’s omission from the last two World Cups, with the manager opting to move the match from Milan’s San Siro to the more intimate surroundings of Atalanta’s Stadium, admitting he feared the "caustic" atmosphere of a larger venue.

+“There was some tension at the start of the second half, but after taking the lead, we really started to feel free of pressure with our mentality,” Tonali said.

 After failing to score in a 1-0 aggregate playoff defeat to Sweden in 2017 and suffering a shock semi-final loss to North Macedonia in 2022, the hosts started at a frantic pace.